Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Results

-\paragraph{Main results.} \autoref{tab:stacked_pred} shows the prediction results on the 7B-4T and 13B-5T models.
-On four tasks -- MMLU, HellaSwag, PIQA, and Social IQa -- we predicted the accuracy of the 7B-4T and 13B-5T models within an absolute error of 2 points.
-We underestimated ARC-Challenge and ARC-Easy due to the compounding error in the two steps -- we overestimated the task loss in step 1, and underestimated the task accuracy in step 2.
+\tightparagraph{Task loss.} \autoref{tab:stacked_pred} shows the chained prediction results on the target models using task loss as the intermediate feature.
+On four tasks -- MMLU, HellaSwag, PIQA, and Social IQa -- we predict the accuracy within an absolute error of 2 points.
+For ARC-C and ARC-E, we overestimate the task loss in step 1, and underestimate the task accuracy in step 2.
 In \S\ref{sec_variance_analysis}, we analyze the ability of the ladder to predict task performance by considering variation between checkpoints.
-We find that our results here track with the variation analysis (ARC-Easy and ARC-Challenge display higher variance).
+We find that our results here track with the variation analysis (ARC-E and ARC-C display higher variance).

-\paragraph{Step 1 results.} \autoref{fig:step1} shows the function fitting of step 1 on the ladder models, and the prediction for the target models.
-The function gives an average relative fitting error ranging from 0.2\% to 1.2\%, which suggests that \autoref{eqn:power} is a good functional form to describe task losses.
-When predicting the task loss for 7B-4T and 13B-5T, we have a relative error within 3\% on MMLU, HellaSwag, PIQA, and OpenBookQA.
-Our method underestimates the loss for CSQA , and overestimates on ARC-Challenge ARC-Easy , and Social IQa.
-Overestimating the task loss can lead us to eventually underestimate the task accuracy.

-\paragraph{Step 2 results.} \autoref{fig:step2} shows the function fitting of step 2 on the ladder models, and the prediction for the target models with their \textit{actual} task loss.
-For all tasks, all data points can be well fitted with a shared sigmoidal function, with the average relative fitting error ranging from 0.4\% to 2.6\%.
-When predicting for target models, we get within 3\% relative error on MMLU, HellaSwag, PIQA, and CommonsenseQA.
-We overestimated Social IQa (+4.7\%, +2.9\%), and underestimated ARC-Challenge (-7.6\%, -5.5\%), ARC-Easy (-4.5\%, -6.0\%), and OpenBookQA (-8.2\%, -6.0\%).
-The underestimations happen when we cannot accurately extrapolate the slope of the sigmoidal function from data points collected from the small ladder models.